millarmcilwain/hangman-api/README.md

 # Javascript Hangman API

 This repository contains a REST API which can be used to play a game of 'Hangman'.
+This API allows for creating new games, checking game information, submitting guesses and deleting existing games.

 ## Starting a game
 ```